Want to manage and preserve your company knowledge? These “knowledge management tools” are going to help!

 Pricing: Starts at $55 per month.

-Also, this tool will give you regular reminder for updating your knowledge base through reports and analytics and will give you information about which knowledge base is mostly used, etc.
+Also, this tool will give you regular reminders for updating your knowledge base through reports and analytics and will give you information about which knowledge base is mostly used, etc.

 - Guru has a web-based application and a browser extension.

-- Manage single source of truth instead of multiple knowledge management tools
+- Manage a single source of truth instead of multiple knowledge management tools

 - You can search, record, and share knowledge while chatting with your team members.